AshishRane/Getting-and-Cleaning-Data/CodeBook.md

 ###Variables Description:

-Description of all the variables in the tidy data set is given below :
+Description of all the variables in the tidy data set is given below:

 * Subject  - Identifies the subject who performed the activity (Range - 1 to 30)
 * Activity - Name of the activity (Total 6 activities : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)